Christianization of Armenia: Date and causes

 The traditional date for the conversion of Armenia to Christianity is 301, although many alternative dates have been proposed ranging from 284 to 314.
 Nicholas Adontz calculated the date as 288, while other scholars proposed 294 and 305 to 307.
 Cyril Toumanoff writes that when the Roman government embarked upon a new religious policy of toleration and favor to Christianity, the royal Armenian government changed its attitude towards Armenian Christians; it was then that the conversion of the King of Armenia took place and was followed by the episcopal consecration of Gregory the Illuminator at Caesarea in 314 and the subsequent Christianization of Armenia.
 Robert W. Thomson writes that a date before 314 for Gregory the Illuminator's consecration in Cappadocia is "highly implausible", but it must have occurred no later than 325, when his son and successor Aristakes attended the Council of Nicaea.

 Many modern scholars favor the 314 dating.
 Interpretations that favor an earlier date for Trdat's conversion argue that the Armenian king had grown disillusioned with his alliance with Rome and stopped following Diocletian's anti-Christian policy, instead adopting Christianity to strengthen the state and further separate Armenia from Rome and Persia.
 Those who favor the later date of 314 argue that Trdat, as a loyal client-king of Rome, could not have set up Christianity as Armenia's state religion in contradiction to Rome's anti-Christian policy at the time, and place the conversion after the Edict of Milan in 313.
 According to one view, Trdat and his court may have privately converted to Christianity in 301, but only made it the kingdom's official religion after the Edict of Milan.
 Another source in favor of the 301 dating argues that the Roman Empire, though still anti-Christian, tolerated Armenia's conversion to Christianity since it was directed against Sasanian Iran.
 Abraham Terian takes the information in Eusebius' Church History about the Roman emperor Maximinus Daza fighting a war with the Christian Armenians in 311 to be evidence that Trdat had converted prior to that date.

 George Bournoutian identifies "external pressures, especially from Zoroastrian Persia and its new and zealous Sasanid dynasty" as the main factor in Trdat's decision to adopt Christianity.
 Mary Boyce writes that Armenia accepted Christianity "partly, it seems, in defiance of the Sasanians."
 Thomson refers to Trdat's decision as "an act of state" but notes that his personal motivation is still unclear.
 Suren Yeremian suggested that Trdat converted Armenia as he saw in Christianity "a powerful means to protect Armenia from Persian encroachments and a strong ideological foundation for monarchical power."
+Similarly, Sen Arevshatyan argues that it was a deliberate state decision driven by geopolitical necessity.
+With Persian Zoroastrianism, Roman paganism, and Manichaeism all competing for influence within Armenia, Christianity proved "the most favorable religion" for consolidating the restored Arsacid monarchy and neutralizing internal divisions.